Your limited company's registered office address

 Many accountants do also offer a registered office service to their clients, so that your accountant's office will be your company's registered office.
 Some accountants have a preference for your company's registered office to be at their office, so that they can deal straight away with documents that Companies House and the tax authorities send to your company.

-Why can't I use a PO Box address?
+Can I use a PO Box address?

-Because the registered office address must be a real physical address.
+A PO Box address cannot be used as a registered office address for a limited company because the registered office address must be a real physical address.

 If your company is registered in England and Wales, then the registered office address must also be in England and Wales - for example, an English company can't have a registered office address in Edinburgh.